 The Dispatch Instruction must include the expected amount of capacity that will be expected to be dropped by the Load Resource within 30 minutes.

-The QSE will ensure that the Non-Spin Ancillary Service Schedule telemetry for that Load Resource has been reduced to zero within one minute of receiving the Dispatch Instruction.

-The Load Resource must, at a minimum, be capable of remaining deployed until recalled.
+The Load Resources that are not CLRs shall be capable of being dispatched to their Non-Spin award within 30 minutes of a Dispatch Instruction and must, at a minimum, be capable of remaining deployed until recalled.

-3. Recall of Non-Spin Deployment
+4. Recall of Non-Spin Deployment

-The deployed Non-Spin may be recalled in a manner that is expected to maintain (HASL – Gen – IRR Curtailment) – (30-minute net load ramp) > 1000 MW and PRC is > 3200 MW.
-Non-Spin provided by Off-Line Generation Resources and Load Resources that are not CLRs will be recalled first, followed by CLRs and On-Line Generation Resources until all the Non-Spin is recalled.
-Non-Spin block deployments shall be recalled in the reverse order in which they were deployed or may be recalled all at once, at ERCOT’s discretion.
+The deployed Non-Spin may be recalled in a manner that is expected to maintain the Non-Spin deployment margin described in Section 2.1 such that it is greater than 1000 MW and PRC greater than or equal to 3200 MW.
+Non-Spin deployments may be recalled partially or all at once, at ERCOT’s discretion.

-Following the recall of a Non-Spin deployment, the following steps should be taken:
+Upon the recall of a Non-Spin deployment, the following steps should be taken:

 After recall, the QSE for a Generation Resource will be allowed to use normal shutdown procedures to take the Generation Resource Off-Line if the QSE wants to shut down the Resource.
-In this case, the Non-Spin Ancillary Service Schedule for that Generation Resource will be reset to equal the Non-Spin Ancillary Service Responsibility for that Generation Resource for that hour.
-A QSE with a Generation Resource that was previously Off-Line will be allowed to keep the Generation Resource On-Line after the minimum On-Line time, provided that the difference between its High Sustained Limit (HSL) and LSL is greater than or equal to its Ancillary Service Resource Responsibility.A QSE with a Generation Resource (with an Energy Offer Curve) that will stay On-Line may set the value of the Non-Spin Ancillary Service Schedule equal to the MW amount of Non-Spin that will be provided via power augmentation; otherwise, the QSE will ensure that the value of the Non-Spin Ancillary Service Schedule for that Resource is set to 0 MW.

-A QSE with a DSR Generation Resource (with an Output Schedule) that will stay On-Line will back out the Non-Spin addition that was made to the Output Schedule.
-This can be incrementally deleted depending on the size of the deployment and Normal Ramp Rate.
-For non-DSR Generation Resources, SCED will use the QSE-submitted non-DSR Output Schedule once the Non-Spin has been recalled.

-A QSE with a Load Resource that is not a CLR that has provided Non-Spin will ensure that the Load energy and Non-Spin capability is restored within three hours of the recall instruction of the Non-Spin deployment issued by ERCOT.
-If the QSE cannot restore within three hours of the ERCOT recall instruction of the Non-Spin deployment, the Non-Spin obligation must be replaced by the QSE from other Non-Spin qualified Resources capable of providing the service.

-The QSE will ensure that the Non-Spin Ancillary Service Schedule telemetry for a Load Resource that is not a CLR continuously and accurately represents the amount of Load Resource that has been restored following a recall instruction and is available for subsequent deployment.
+A QSE for a Generation Resource that was previously Off-Line will be allowed to keep the Generation Resource On-Line after the minimum On-Line time.

+A QSE for a Generation Resource with power augmentation capacity may continue to keep the ducts fired upon recall of Non-Spin deployment or restore the power augmentation capacity.

 If Non-Spin has been deployed in the Houston area to help manage the N_H Voltage Stability Limit, the deployments will be recalled once reliability margins have been restored to a manageable level.

-4. Non-Spinning Reserve Service Deployment and Recall Procedure Revision Process
+5. Revision Process